-Felonies are the most serious criminal offenses in California.
-If convicted, you face a prison sentence of a year to life.
-Even if the sentence calls for no prison time, a felony charge can hinder you from finding employment or other opportunities.
+When a person is charged with a criminal offense, the severity of the act is categorized into either a misdemeanor or felony.
+Felonies are severe criminal offenses with the highest level of punishment.
+California law considers any crime with a sentence of more than one year a felony.
+If convicted, you may face a harsh prison sentence and expensive fines.
+However, even if the sentence calls for no prison time, a felony charge can hinder you from finding employment or other opportunities.

-Handling All Types of Felony Charges in California
+Dod Law, APC Handles All Types of Felonies in California

-A felony is more serious than a misdemeanor, and can lead to serious prison time along with hefty fines.
-Examples of felony charges include:
+Unlike misdemeanors, a felony is more severe and may lead to serious prison time along with hefty fines.
+There are many ways a misdemeanor can transform into a felony charge.
+Some examples of felony charges include:

 - Murder, assault and crimes that lead to serious physical harm or threat of harm